CH1NMAY117/Bulk_RNA-Seq_Analysis_Pipeline/Readme.md

 ```

 _Runs FastQC on all FASTQ files in `fastq/` (this will capture both original and trimmed files if both are present), writes FastQC reports to `fastqc_results/` and uses 8 threads._
 _We do this to check any differences between the original and trimmed sequences._
+**We only performed Trimming on one sample only just to check how much it affects the quality of the sequence, you may go ahead and perform QC on all the files.**